smitphilip/K8s-Bootstrap-1.16/README.md

 Required OS on all nodes: Ubuntu

 ## Usage
-Get the link to the raw script, from an ssh session on your nodes, perform a curl and pipe to bash
+Get the link to the raw script in this repo, and from an ssh session on your nodes, perform a curl and pipe to bash

 i.e.
 ```